-Cessation date Treatment of rights Before the grant date Employees will not be allocated rights.
-In exceptional cases such as redundancy, retirement, death or disability, the board may apply its discretion to provide the employee with a cash payment in lieu of an LTI award.
+Cessation date Treatment of rights Before the grant date e the grant Employees will not be allocated rights.
+In exceptional cases such as redundancy, retirer death or disability, the board may apply its discretion to provide the employee with a cas payment in lieu of an LTI award.
 After the grant date, but before the vesting date Rights will generally lapse.
 In exceptional cases such as redundancy, retirement, death or disability, the board may allow the participant to retain some or all of their rights (subject to the original performance criteria) until the scheduled vesting date.